The general linear hypothesis testing problem for multivariate functional data with applications: Real Data Applications

 Since the heteroscedastic one-way FMANOVA is highly significant, we further apply the tests under consideration to some contrast tests to check whether any two of the four regions have the same underlying groups mean functions of the PD values of energy, financial, real estate, and industrial.
-The tests results are given in Table~\ref{pd.tab2}.
-It is seen that all the tests give largely consistent conclusions.
-The contrast tests ``R1 vs. R2", ``R1 vs. R4", ``R2 vs. R3" are significant but the contrast test ``R1 vs. R3" is not significant.
-For the contrast test ``R2 vs. R4", W, LH, P, and $T_{ZZC}^B$ reject the null hypothesis, but R, $T_{ZZC}^N$ and $T_{NEW}$ do not reject the null hypothesis at the significance level 5\%; For the contrast test ``R3 vs. R4", all the tests do not reject the null hypothesis except $T_{ZZC}^B$ at the significance level 5\%.
-Based on our simulation results, it is evident that W, LH, P and $T_{ZZC}^B$ consistently exhibit liberal behavior.
-In contrast, our proposed new global test, $T_{NEW}$, outperforms its competitors in terms of size control.
-Consequently, the $p$-values generated by $T_{NEW}$ can be considered more reliable and trustworthy.
+The results of these contrast tests are presented in Table~\ref{pd.tab2}, demonstrating largely consistent conclusions across all tests.
+Specifically, all tests agree that the contrast tests ``R1 vs. R2" and ``R2 vs. R3" yield significant results, while ``R1 vs. R3" does not, indicating no significant difference between the group mean functions of R1 and R3.
+However, divergent conclusions were observed for the contrast tests ``R1 vs. R4", ``R2 vs. R4", and ``R3 vs. R4".
+Let us examine the results of comparing R4 with either R1 or R3.
+In the case of ``R1 vs. R4", W, LH, and P failed to reject the null hypothesis, whereas R, $T_{\ZZC}^{\N}$, $T_{\ZZC}^{\B}$, and $T_{\NEW}$ rejected it at a significance level of 5\%.
+Similarly, for ``R3 vs. R4", W, LH, P, R, and $T_{\ZZC}^{\N}$ did not reject the null hypothesis at a significance level of 5\%, while $T_{\ZZC}^{\B}$ and $T_{\NEW}$ did.
+Notably, R and $T_{\ZZC}^{\N}$ yielded inconsistent results across the contrast tests ``R1 vs. R3", ``R1 vs. R4", and ``R3 vs. R4", suggesting potential reliability issues with these tests.
+Furthermore, as illustrated in Fig.~\ref{real.fig}, notable differences in mean functions are observed between regions R1 and R4, as well as between regions R3 and R4.
+It is also important to note that the tests W, LH, P, and R were developed under the assumption of homoscedasticity, which may not hold true in this context where the covariance function matrices of different regions are likely to be distinct.
+By contrast, our proposed new global test, $T_{\NEW}$, demonstrates superior size control compared to its competitors in the aforementioned simulation studies.
+Consequently, the $p$-values generated by $T_{\NEW}$ can be considered more reliable and trustworthy.